The University of Wisconsin Emergency Medicine Residency

-Interviews: Interviews will be conducted virtually from November 2021 through January 2022.
-Applicants selected to interview will be notified via ERAS on the basis of academic achievement, evaluation of personal statement, and letters of recommendation.
+Interviews: Interviews will be conducted virtually from October 2021 through January 2022 to fill 13 slots.
+Applicants selected to interview will be notified via ERAS on the basis of academic achievement, evaluation of a personal statement, and letters of recommendation.

-*The University of Wisconsin Department of Emergency Medicine will not discriminate based on race, color, national origin, ancestry, age, sex, sexual orientation, marital status, religion, creed, arrest or conviction record, disability, disabled and Vietnam era veteran status, Guard or Reserve status, and retaliation.
+*The University of Wisconsin Department of Emergency Medicine will not discriminate based on race, color, national origin, ancestry, age, sexual orientation, gender identity or expression, pregnancy, marital status, religion, creed, arrest or conviction record, disability, disabled veteran status, Guard or Reserve status, and retaliation.